acuminous/yadda-ng/README.md

 1. Term errors should be better when 0 matching groups: Error: Pattern [$number, $number] for term [coordinates] has only 0 matching groups, but a total of 2 converter arguments were specified
 1. Make argument validation injectable
 1. Localisation
+1. Use event emitter for for mocha hooks

+1. Remove Playbook, Feature, Scenario unused filter, map, etc functions
+1. Extend Playbook, Feature and Scenario from Collection (or similar)

 - Other languages
 - All specification parser regexes